 In the attainment of these, we have what’s known as an obtaining cause (nyer-len-gyi rgyu) and a simultaneously acting condition (lhan-cig byed-pa’i rkyen).
 And an obtaining cause is like a seed for a plant.
 It is that from which one obtains the result; but when the result is attained, that cause no longer exists.
 So we obtain the plant or the sprout from the seed, but at the time of the sprout we no longer have the seed.
-And the simultaneously acting conditions for the sprout would be the water, the soil, etc. So the obtaining cause for the Form Bodies of a Buddha is the network of positive force, and what is the simultaneously acting cause that needs to accompany it would be the network of deep awareness – and I’m referring to an enlightenment-building variant of each of these networks.
+And the simultaneously acting conditions for the sprout would be the water, the soil, etc. So the obtaining cause for the Form Bodies of a Buddha is the network of positive force, and what is the simultaneously acting condition that needs to accompany it would be the network of deep awareness – and I’m referring to an enlightenment-building variant of each of these networks.

-And for the Deep Awareness Dharmakaya of a Buddha – in other words, the omniscient mind of a Buddha – which, although eternal, in each moment would be aware of different things as it is benefiting each being over a time, the obtaining cause is the enlightenment-building network of deep awareness, and the simultaneously acting cause is the enlightenment-building network of positive force.
+And for the Deep Awareness Dharmakaya of a Buddha – in other words, the omniscient mind of a Buddha – which, although eternal, in each moment would be aware of different things as it is benefiting each being over a time, the obtaining cause is the enlightenment-building network of deep awareness, and the simultaneously acting condition is the enlightenment-building network of positive force.
 So these two networks in general are things that we all have from – beginninglessly.
 It’s part of any mental continuum, because there is a basis level of deep awareness when we speak about the five types of deep awareness (mirror-like, equalizing, and so on).
 And there’s no beginning to a network of positive force, because we have all done, endlessly, some constructive types of actions and some destructive types of actions.
-And there are some Buddha-nature aspects that can be attained for the first time; like in any individual mental continuum there will be a first time when bodhichitta is generated, and that will transform (if it’s applied) the samsara-building networks into enlightenment-building networks, or start the beginning of that process – because you can dedicate the positive force from all your actions of the past, as well as the present and future.
+And there are some Buddha-nature aspects that can be attained for the first time; like in any individual mental continuum there will be a first time when bodhichitta is generated and never given up until enlightenment, and that will transform (if it’s applied) the samsara-building networks into enlightenment-building networks, or start the beginning of that process – because you can dedicate the positive force from all your actions of the past, as well as the present and future.

 The Buddha-Nature Factors as Imputations